Pesky flies can start invading your home and outdoor spaces.

 4. Apple Cider Vinegar

 Afterward, use rubber bands to keep the plastic in place and poke holes in the top just big enough for flies to enter.
-The pests will be lured into the jars and be unable to escape.
+The pests will be lured into the jars and will be unable to escape.

 Alternatively, pour about a cup of cider vinegar into a shallow bowl and add a little dish soap.